farvardin/kalimba.sh/README.md

-You can find an explanation of how kalimba tabs work on this [website](https://www.kalimbamagic.com/info/how-to-play/how-to-read-and-write-kalimba-tablature)
+You can find an explanation of how kalimba tabs work on this [website](https://www.kalimbamagic.com/info/how-to-play/how-to-read-and-write-kalimba-tablature).

-The dots are a rough indication for the rythms and notes lengths
+The dots are a rough indication for the rythms and notes lengths.

 ## Usage

 ```
 kalimba.sh file.abc
 kalimba.sh file.mid
 ```